icekoda/SD-FinalProject/Deliverable-3/Iteration-2.md

 This section presents the results of the activities that are performed in each of the steps of ADD in the second iteration of the design process for the FCAPS system.
-We move from the generic and coarse-grained descriptions of functionality used in iteration 1 to more detailed decisions that will drive imple-mentation and hence the formation of development teams.
+We move from the generic and coarse-grained descriptions of functionality used in iteration 1 to more detailed decisions that will drive imple-mentation and hence the formation of development teams

 ## Goal